 GT 7005 aluminum frame with 2" down tube and 20.5" top tube • Slammed geometry with shorter fork blades for improved stability and better acceleration • GT cold-forged 180mm aluminum three-piece cranks with 7075 aluminum spindle and sealed-bearing bottom bracket • GT 100% 4130 CrMo fork with 1-1/4 blades and 1-1/8* butted threadless steer tube • GT 4130 CrMo Pro handlebar with narrow width and increased flat section to keep your grips and brake lever out of the handlebar bend • Dia-Compe direct-pull brake and lever • Weinmann U.S.A.-made Zac 2121 aluminum rims • GT Mid-Hi-flange loose ball Mohawk hubs • Colors: Ball Burnished.

-Bikes made in Taiwan usually had an 5-8 month production and shipping timeline before they were sold in bike shops around the world.
-Bikes welded in the later months of the year would normally be made for the following year.
+As a general rule, bikes made in Taiwan at this time had around a 6 month production lead timeline before they were delivered and sold in bike shops around the world.
+Generally around May of each year, factories would usually switch production to making models for the following year.